-It is Hispanic Heritage Month and, in addition to celebrating the many accomplishments of our Hispanic and Latino/a co-workers and learners, it is also a good opportunity to reflect on the state of diversity in tech, and on what can be done to improve it.
-Although there have been advancements over the years in the diversity of the tech field, the broad field of technology is still heavily dominated by white men.
-Black, female, Latino/a, and other minorities remain greatly underrepresented throughout the industry.
+Although there have been advancements over the years in the diversity of the tech field, the broad field of technology is still heavily dominated by white men, and now is a good time to celebrate the many accomplishments of our Hispanic and Latinx co-workers and learners while reflecting on the state of diversity in tech.
+Black, female, Latino/a, and other minorities remain greatly underrepresented throughout the tech industry.

 Currently, there are a myriad of barriers for minority individuals looking to enter the tech workforce.
 In addition to the bias and discrimination towards certain minorities that still, unfortunately, exist in a disproportionately high amount in the STEM fields, lack of access to opportunity and specified support within the tech field, our country’s digital divide, racial wage gaps, poverty, systemic inequalities, and even disparities in reliable internet access, are all barriers to entry for potentially talented individuals seeking to become involved in tech.

 Creating pathways for more diverse talent to get involved in tech is the first step in building a diverse workforce.
 While tech training programs and bootcamps can help alleviate some barriers into the tech field by costing less and being quicker than the typical four-year degree, many are still prohibitively expensive and do not adequately target underrepresented groups for recruitment.

 Each year, Per Scholas observes National Hispanic Heritage Month, from September 15th to October 15th, to celebrate the histories, cultures, and contributions of those and their ancestors who come from Spain, Mexico, the Caribbean, and Central and South America.
 A fun fact: 27% of Per Scholas’ staff and 14% of our learners identify as Hispanic/Latino!